kalaspuff/stockholm/README.md

 # An uppercase "M" puts the currency ticker in front of the amount
 print(f"{sek_money:.4M}")  # SEK 119889.5760

-# Format specifier "c" will just output the currency used in the monetary amount
+# Format type "c" will just output the currency used in the monetary amount
 print(f"{sek_money:c}")  # SEK
 ```